Lrss/Print-Screen-as-a-Service/README.md

 On client side the configuration can be set with with a url query string when accessing the service.
 All available parameters can be displayed by calling the web server only by its host and port with no path or query.

+# License
+See the LICENSE file for license rights and limitations (GPL-3.0).